DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 Once all tasks have been assigned a cost based on their resource reservations, some instance cost is left over.
 This is the cost of unreserved resources, which is called **Cluster Idle** cost.
 This cost is assigned the `is_cluster_idle` tag, and it represents the cost of resources not reserved by any ECS tasks.
 For more information, see the [Understanding cluster idle cost](#understanding-cluster-idle-cost) section.

-If you enable AWS Split Cost Allocation, ECS tasks allocate costs based on their actual usage, with an additional `is_workload_idle` tag that represent any usage that is requested but unused.
+If you enable AWS Split Cost Allocation, ECS tasks are assigned a cost based on their actual usage.
+For any task that has underutilized requested resources, an additional `is_workload_idle` tag is created.
 For example, a task that requests 2GB of memory but only uses 1GB has the remaining 1GB worth of cost tagged as `is_workload_idle`.

 ### ECS on Fargate